 An Action Block – literally an image or button on the homescreen – can be set up on any Android phone.

 Using Google Assistant technology, simply touching the Action Block triggers the action, which can include making the phone speak words for those with communication difficulties.

 The app is available in English, French, Italian, German, Spanish and Japanese.

 Seeing AI is an artificial intelligence app developed by Microsoft for visually impaired persons.

 It uses a smartphone’s camera to audio-describe the world around a person.
 According to a review by the Forum, Seeing AI is capable of recognizing people you know and can even describe their appearance, including how they are feeling.

 The app can read images on screen, hard-copy documents and scan barcodes in shops to provide a description of products.
 It is currently available in English and seven other languages including Japanese.

 4. Android Voice Access

-According to the Forum, feedback from people with disabilities stressed the importance of being able to activate functions with just a few words.
+According to the Forum, feedback from persons with disabilities stressed the importance of being able to activate functions with just a few words.
 To make this quick and effective, Google developed a series of what it calls “intuitive labels” – phrases most people would be likely to use.